limeng12/intron_order/README.md

 3. Set `code/run_all.R` as `file to run`
 4. Click the `Reproducible Run`

+I have tested it in my own capsule.

 ### Intermediate results
 This repository also includes intermediate results and data for this work.